Probably the least interesting part of running a wedding photography business is trying to wrap our heads around all the tax stuff.

 1).
 Work with a Certified Public Accountant (CPA).
 We just want to get this one out of the way.
 When it comes time to file your taxes, have a professional accountant take care of the work.
 Yes, this is a paid service – but we believe it will spare you a lot of headache in the long run.
 You may be able to manage yourself with a product like TurboTax if you have a very small amount of business income & expenses, but if you made any significant earnings and are claiming a range of deductions, it’s for the best to have someone whose job it is to look over your business earnings & expenses and use their thorough knowledge of the law and best accounting practices to get your taxes into good shape.

-If you are based in the Lehigh Valley, we can recommend Jeff T. Riddle as he has done our personal taxes for a long while now, and has been very helpful in getting our business situation under control.
+If you are based in the Philadelphia and surrounding regions, we can recommend Engage CPAs as they has done our personal taxes for a long while now, and has been very helpful in getting our business situation under control.

 2).
 Keep accurate records of your sales and purchases.
 One of the more difficult starting areas when it comes to starting a business is figuring out how to track all of the sales and expenses.
 While it is really not too difficult once you get going, learning where to start can be hard – especially if you are like us and never had an accounting course in school.
 In reality, there are some different methods for doing this – mostly depending on how much money you have to spend for convenience.
 Just search for “accounting software” and you are going to get many options – with the most popular being QuickBooks.
 While this is on our radar for the future, we currently are using a Microsoft Excel accounting template for tracking purposes, and it is working just fine for our needs.
 At about $75 dollars a year for Microsoft Office 365, Excel comes packaged with some other valuable software (particularly Word and Outlook) – and it just makes sense for our business needs right now.